Orange cranberry sauce with Grand Marnier makes traditional cranberry sauce a new favorite side dish for Thanksgiving, or any other time of year!

 Well, I have to say I was a bit deflated when I googled “Grand Marnier orange cranberry sauce” to find that “my” idea was not even slightly original.
 However, I did discover that none of the recipes I perused made the sauce the way I had intended, so I’m posting my own Grand Marnier orange cranberry sauce recipe after all!

-How else can I use this Orange Cranberry Sauce?
+How Else can I use this Orange Cranberry Sauce?

-If you have any extra, you can serve it with pork, put it into baked goods, and one of my favorites: top a wheel of brie with a few spoonfuls, and cover with puff pastry!
+If you have any leftover sauce, you can serve it with pork, put it into baked goods, and one of my favorites: top a wheel of brie with a few spoonfuls, and cover with puff pastry!
 Once baked, it’s a gorgeous centerpiece to a cheese board.
 So you might want to make a double batch for the upcoming holiday season!

-Can I Freeze Orange Cranberry Sauce?
+Can I Freeze Cranberry Orange Sauce?

 Yes!
 Once you take it out of the freezer and defrost it in the fridge, you can put it in a pot and reheat it and it will taste exactly the same as when you first made it.